 Ongoing projects: HIV and AIDS

-This project will implement evidence-based family skills training programmes to prevent drug use, HIV/AIDS and crime and delinquency among young people by strengthening and improving the capacity of families to take better care of children in 2 different sites in up to 21 different countries in 4 regions during the three phases of project.
+This project has previously implemented and will continue to implement evidence-based family skills training programmes to prevent drug use, HIV/AIDS, crime and delinquency among young people.
+These programmes will strengthen and improve the capacity of families to take better care of children in 2 different sites in up to 21 different countries in 4 regions during the project's three phases.
 Local government agencies and/or non-governmental organisations in low- and middle- income countries will be supported by UNODC Field Offices in translating and systematically adapting evidence-based family skills training programmes to fit the local culture and language.
 They will be evaluated following a rigorous research methodology by local and international research institutes.
 This way the project will build the capacity of local institutions to develop, implement, monitor and evaluate family skills training programmes.
+This project does not cover Uzbekistan.

 GLO/J71 - "Partnership for Action on Comprehensive Treatment (PACT) - Treating drug dependence and its health consequences / OFID-UNODC Joint Programme to prevent HIV/AIDS through Treatnet Phase II"